Legal protection in court against slur or defamation

 March 27, 2017

-Slur and defamation are acts of wrong against the good name and reputation of concrete individual and pursue negative affect on the assaulted.
+Slur and defamation are wrongful acts against the good name and reputation of the concrete individual and pursue negative effect on the assaulted.

-1) Via initiating criminal proceeding, where protection and justice by the criminal court is pursued privately against slur or defamation (where it is also possible to attach civil claim for damages caused with the crime).
+1) Via initiating a criminal proceeding, where protection and justice by the criminal court are pursued privately against slur or defamation (where it is also possible to attach a civil claim for damages caused by the crime).

 This type of court protection is more often used in our practice as it is preferred more by our clients, especially in situations when claimants pursue compensation from media (televisions, publishers, website owners) for publicly done slur or libel.

-“How to sue newspaper/television for slur or libel?”
+“How to sue newspaper/television for slur, defamation or libel?”

 If the organ, where the slur or libel exists, is published in more than one country-member of the European Union, then the legal rules for pointing the relevant civil court have to be followed.

-More specific is the topic about pointing the applicable court, when the slur or defamation has been spread via internet, because then the information is perceived very quickly by unlimited number of users.
-In this situation the injured could lodge a claim for compensation of all suffered damages before the court in this country-member, where his/her interests are concentrated (for example there is their place of residence, workplace, etc.).
+More specific is the topic about pointing the applicable court when the slur or defamation has been spread via the internet because then the information is perceived very quickly by an unlimited number of users.
+In this situation, the injured could lodge a claim for compensation of all suffered damages before the court in this country-member, where his/her interests are concentrated (for example there is their place of residence, workplace, etc.).
 There is also the above possibility to lodge a claim in the court of a country, where damages have occurred too.

-If you need further information on the above points or guidance on slur or defamation, feel free to contact us: http://lexsofia.com/contacts/
+If you need further information on the above points or guidance on slur or defamation, feel free to contact us.